-Scientific EdTech (now called Akribian), is a start-up that develops digital educational materials based on scientific research.
+Akribian, is a start-up that develops digital educational materials based on scientific research.
 The company has developed a gamified app teaching basic math to children, based on game design and Cognitive Behavioural Therapy (CBT).
-Ubisoft and Scientific Ed Tech tested and prototyped this app to ensure maximum playability and engagement from players.
+Ubisoft and Akribian tested and prototyped this app to ensure maximum playability and engagement from players.

 To achieve this, Ubisoft’s Games Lab worked with a class of children to help with the prototyping phase of the game.
-After these tests, the Games Lab helped work with Scientific Ed Tech to explain game loops and the science of user engagement in games.
+After these tests, the Games Lab helped work with Akribian to explain game loops and the science of user engagement in games.

-Ubisoft Massive and EdTech plan to continue helping children learn maths, but in future projects will look to support teachers with digital-related class work.
-“I believe that through this collaboration between Ubisoft Massive and EdTech, we can help millions of children who struggle with math,” concludes Robert Jansson from Massive.
+Ubisoft Massive and Akribian plan to continue helping children learn maths, but in future projects will look to support teachers with digital-related class work.
+“I believe that through this collaboration between Ubisoft Massive and Akribian, we can help millions of children who struggle with math,” concludes Robert Jansson from Massive.

 - Tested first by a class of 10-15 children for paper prototyping and card sorting

 - Tested by children who used an iPad prototype at Ubisoft Massive’s Games Lab.

 - 1 full day workshop with Ubisoft on fundamental game loops and what keeps players engaged at Akribian